Mahatma Gandhi: Childhood

-At age 9, Gandhi entered the local school in Rajkot, near his home.
+At the age of nine, Gandhi entered the local school in Rajkot, near his home.
 There, he studied the rudiments of arithmetic, history, the Gujarati language and geography.
-At the age of 11, he joined the High School in Rajkot, Alfred High School.
-He was an average student, won some prizes, but was a shy and tongue tied student, with no interest in games; his only companions were books and school lessons.
+At the age of 11, Gandhi joined the High School in Rajkot, Alfred High School.
+He was an average student, won some prizes, but was a shy and tongue-tied student, with no interest in games; Gandhi's only companions were books and school lessons.

+Marriage

-In May 1883, the 13-year-old Mohandas was married to 14-year-old Kasturbai Makhanji Kapadia (her first name was usually shortened to "Kasturba", and affectionately to "Ba") in an arranged marriage, according to the custom of the region at that time.
+In May 1883, the 13-year-old Gandhi was married to 14-year-old Kasturbai Gokuldas Kapadia (her first name was usually shortened to "Kasturba", and affectionately to "Ba") in an arranged marriage, according to the custom of the region at that time.
 In the process, he lost a year at school but was later allowed to make up by accelerating his studies.
-His wedding was a joint event, where his brother and cousin were also married.
-Recalling the day of their marriage, he once said, "As we didn't know much about marriage, for us it meant only wearing new clothes, eating sweets and playing with relatives."
+Gandhi's wedding was a joint event, where his brother and cousin were also married.
+Recalling the day of their marriage, Gandhi once said, "As we didn't know much about marriage, for us it meant only wearing new clothes, eating sweets and playing with relatives."
 As was the prevailing tradition, the adolescent bride was to spend much time at her parents' house, and away from her husband.

-Writing many years later, Mohandas described with regret the lustful feelings he felt for his young bride: "even at school I used to think of her, and the thought of nightfall and our subsequent meeting was ever haunting me."
-He later recalled feeling jealous and possessive of her, such as when she would visit a temple with her girlfriends, and being sexually lustful in his feelings for her.
+Writing many years later, Gandhi described with regret the lustful feelings he felt for his young bride: "Even at school I used to think of her, and the thought of nightfall and our subsequent meeting was ever haunting me."
+Gandhi later recalled feeling jealous and possessive of her, such as when Kasturba would visit a temple with her girlfriends, and being sexually lustful in his feelings for her.

-In late 1885, Gandhi's father Karamchand died.
-Gandhi, then 16 years old, and his wife of age 17 had their first baby, who survived only a few days.
+In late 1885, Gandhi's father, Karamchand, died.
+Gandhi had left his father's bedside to be with his wife mere minutes before his passing.
+Many decades later, Gandhi wrote "if animal passion had not blinded me, I should have been spared the torture of separation from my father during his last moments."
+Later, Gandhi, then 16 years old, and his wife, age 17, had their first child, who survived only a few days.
 The two deaths anguished Gandhi.
-The Gandhi couple had four more children, all sons: Harilal, born in 1888; Manilal, born in 1892; Ramdas, born in 1897; and Devdas, born in 1900.
+The Gandhis had four more children, all sons: Harilal, born in 1888; Manilal, born in 1892; Ramdas, born in 1897; and Devdas, born in 1900.

 In November 1887, the 18-year-old Gandhi graduated from high school in Ahmedabad.
 In January 1888, he enrolled at Samaldas College in Bhavnagar State, then the sole degree-granting institution of higher education in the region.
-However, he dropped out, and returned to his family in Porbandar.
+However, Gandhi dropped out and returned to his family in Porbandar.

+Outside school, Gandhi's education was enriched by exposure to Gujarati literature, especially reformers like Narmad and Govardhanram Tripathi, whose works alerted the Gujaratis to their own faults and weaknesses such as belief in religious dogmatism.